 Continuous Monitoring and Improvement

-Even after implementing countermeasures, the threat landscape will keep changing.
+Even after implementing countermeasures, the threat landscape will continue to change.
 This is not a set-it-and-forget-it job!
 Continuous monitoring is essential.
 Schedule regular reassessments and updates to your threat model.

 Embrace a feedback loop.
 Learn from incidents and near misses.
-There are always lessons to be learned in cybersecurity, and each incident should refine your strategies.
+There are always lessons to be learned in cybersecurity; each incident should refine your strategies.
 Regularly reviewing your incident response plan and conducting tabletop exercises can help ensure your team is prepared for various scenarios.
 These drills enhance your team’s readiness and foster a culture of proactive security awareness within your organization.
-Remember, the goal is to not only react to threats but anticipate and mitigate them before they escalate into significant issues.
+Remember, the goal is to react to threats and anticipate and mitigate them before they escalate into significant issues.

 The Future of STRIDE in Medical Device Cybersecurity